 It follows that the rules of pension and provident funds should be maintained in a preservation fund.
 A pension preservation fund is designed for former members of a pension fund while a provident preservation fund should be used by former members of a provident fund.

 Preservation fund rules permit members to have access to their benefit on one occasion only, before retirement date in the event of retrenchment or ill health.
 If members elect this option, they can withdraw all or part of their benefits.

-When you reach the age of 55 you may make a full or partial once-off withdrawal (depending on whether the contributing fund was a pension fund or a provident fund), subject to tax payable to the South African Receiver of Revenue.
+At any time before retirement, you may make a full or partial once-off withdrawal (depending on whether the contributing fund was a pension fund or a provident fund), subject to tax payable to the South African Receiver of Revenue.

 If the value of the preservation fund is less than R50 000 at the time of retirement, the full benefit may be withdrawn.

 If you are interested in investing in a Preservation Fund, you should complete the simple online registration process.

 - STEP ONE: Register online for preservation fund account and PSG Online web profile.

 - STEP TWO: Provide us with your FICA details if you are new to PSG Online.
 PSG Online will open your pension/provident fund within 72 hours of receipt of your FICA documents.

 - STEP THREE: Login to your collective investment scheme account.
 You will use the same username and password chosen when you registered for your web profile in Step One.

 - STEP FOUR: Choose a unit trust fund (or funds) from our list of funds which are managed according to the Pension Funds Act